4 Tips for Successful Healthcare Payer Contract Negotiations

 Negotiation.
 It’s tough to do successfully, especially when it’s not something you were trained for.

 As a physical therapist you’re trained to treat people and help them live better and healthier lives, not make financial negotiations.
-But the fact is you can’t continue to do what you’re trained to do without having to negotiate terms of payment first.
+But the reality is that you can’t continue doing the work you’re trained for without first engaging in healthcare payer contract negotiations.
 This negotiation doesn’t mean simply agreeing to whatever the payer says– it’s making sure you get what your time, service and skills are truly worth– and that’s the hard part right there.

-The first thing you need to do in order to negotiate successfully is to analyze your current payers’ performance and fee schedules.
+The first thing you need to do in order to negotiate successfully is to analyze your current payers’ performance and fee schedules, something a dedicated physical therapy billing service can support more efficiently.
 Identify the payers with whom you do the most business along with the most common CPT codes you use.
-Get the number of times you bill each code with each payer, and multiply each number by the proposed payment amounts.
+Get the number of times you bill each code with each payer and multiply each number by the proposed payment amounts.
 Then add up all the totals per payer and divide by the total number of codes billed.
-This should give you the weighted average for each payer, and a good indication of which contracts are most valuable to you.
+This will give you the weighted average for each payer, offering valuable insight into which contracts are most beneficial in healthcare payer contract negotiations.

 Apart from this you could also compare the rates of individual CPT codes and approach payers who pay the least amount about increasing to at least reach the average reimbursement rate for these codes.